LLC Paperwork: Everything You Need to Know

 LLC paperwork is the documentation that needs to be completed and filed for an individual to start a limited liability company (LLC).

 What Is a Limited Liability Company?

 An LLC is a business that is a cross between a corporation and a partnership.
 The business basically retains many of the advantages of both of these types of businesses.
 The LLC is formed under the laws of the state where the business operates and it is registered and typically the Secretary of State is the individual who allows for the registration of the LLC.

 This LLC must register with the IRS and it also must obtain permits and licenses that allow the business to run legally as an entity in the state.

 How Do You Form a Limited Liability Company?

 Forming an LLC is actually a lot easier than some individuals think it is.
 There are some basic steps that must be taken to create a legal LLC entity.
 These steps start with choosing a business name, locating an individual who can become a registered agent, filing articles of corporation papers, providing fees, giving information on the business and members, and filling out forms to get the needed licenses to actually run the business.

-When you go to choose the LLC name, you need one that is available and that complies with the rules and laws set up in the state rules for LLCs.
+- Choose a name for your LLC that complies with the rules and laws in your state.
 One of the simpler rules is to make sure that the LLC name differs from other limited liability companies that are already registered and on file with the state.

 If you need assistance with developing an LLC, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of our vast pool of legal professionals.
 We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.